CleanMachine1/AdlistTXTS/README.md

 I do not take ownership of any of these lists, merely using them and having backups here.

+I prefer to also see how much is being added and removed easily.

 Please recommend me more adlists in the issues section!

 ### What this does